-This unpublished series of self-portrait nudes, taken between 2021 and 2022, marks the conclusion of the creative cycle that culminated in my solo exhibition What’s Written on the Body last October.
-I chose not to show these more provocative images publicly at the time, given the presence of many colleagues and clients at the gallery that night.
+This unpublished series of self-portraits, taken between May 2021 and late 2023, marks the conclusion of the creative cycle that culminated in my solo exhibition What’s Written on the Body in October 2024.
+I chose not to show these images publicly at the time, given the presence of many colleagues and clients in the gallery that night.
+In some ways, I regret that decision.
+Art should not be apologetic, nor should it compromise—but sometimes it’s just morally easier to do both.
+Anyway.
+I offer them now, especially as it is somehow more acceptable to be prurient online than in person.

 Blue # 1: Treasure Island

-In queer sexual culture the jock strap is more than an erotic garment.
-It is a uniform worn by a bottom to indicate sexual submission, as well as a symbol of straight heterosexual sports culture adapted and retrofitted to queer sex.
-I have long had an obsession with jockstraps as the symbolic interplay between submission and dominance.
-Here I play with exposure and colour saturation to present several different versions of the same shot.
+In queer sexual culture the jock strap transcends its function as mere erotic wear.
+It operates as a uniform—a signal of sexual submission worn by bottoms, yet simultaneously a reclamation of straight, heterosexual sports iconography repurposed for queer intimacy.
+I have long had an obsession with jockstraps and the interplay between submission and dominance they symbolize.
+Here I manipulate exposure and colour saturation to present multiple iterations of the same composition, until the human is finally obliterated and only the uniform remains.

 Yellow # 2: Founding Father